YZY010418/CPSea/README.md

 ## Dataset Generation

-🚧 We will release the soure codes for data generation after publishing our paper ~
+🚧 We will release the soure codes for data generation after our paper is online

 ## Dataset Evaluation